 Baby changing station: yes

 Available food services: at the moment there is a temporary Country Kitchen offering snacks

 Friendliness of staff: very friendly, helpful and knowledgable

-People have been going to Hicks Nurseries on Long Island for 160 years.
+People have been going to Hicks Nurseries for 160 years.
 It is not just a place to purchase plants.
 It is a destination for all seasons.
 There are many events depending on the time of year.
-October is “Otto The Ghost ” time at Hicks.
-Even with Covid, it is a must visit.
-Without the hayrides and petting zoo, things are much more low key this year.
-Nevertheless, with its easy accessibility, it is still an enjoyable place for all, including children and/or grandchildren.
+October is Fall Festival “Otto The Ghost ” time at Hicks.
+With its easy accessibility, it is an enjoyable place for all, including children and/or grandchildren.
 This year, they have added a hay maze, Country Kitchen for snacks, and many other fun activities for the kids.
 They have a huge amount of Fall decorations!

 The paved parking lot has six handicapped spaces just outside the main entrance, which has automatic, sliding glass doors.
 The concrete or smooth brick aisles are wide enough to maneuver easily while enjoying the gorgeous florals.
 Although we were here to visit “Otto” we couldn’t ignore the beautiful Christmas displays already set up.
 You have to walk through Christmas to get to Otto.
 Otto is always fun, and a great place for photos.

-In addition to plants and garden supplies, Hicks sells gift items, everything for Christmas, and garden furniture.
-Right now they are selling masks and hand-sanitizers as well.
+In addition to plants and garden supplies, Hicks sells gift items.
+Right now there are gifts for Halloween, Thanksgiving and Christmas.